Skip to content

 Air Dry Your Silks

 Silk should be hung to air dry.
 Be sure you use soft hangers or padded hangers.
 Keep your silks away from direct heat and sunlight.
-Once dry, silk should be ironed using low heat or steamed to restore the sheen and softness to the fabric.
+Once dry, silk should be carefully ironed using low heat or preferably steamed to restore the sheen and softness to the fabric.

 ORGANIC LINEN